MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 Project entries will be assessed by a judging panel on the following criteria:

-- Reproducibility: How easily can the study results be reproduced? (e.g. consider code availability; clear cohort selection critera, etc)
+- Reproducibility
-- Scientific Methods
+- Scientific methods
 - Presentation
 - Novelty

 ## Registration checklist